Wushu (sport): History of the martial sport of wushu

-Wushu, as a 'martial sport', was created by the Chinese Communist Party (CCP) in the 20th Century.
-This was part of an over-arching social, cultural and political movement lead by that Party, to modernize China as it saw fit.
-In 1958CE, the CCP government established an organization for martial arts training.
+Wushu, as a 'martial sport', was created by the Chinese Communist Party (CCP) in the 20th century.
+This was part of an over-arching social, cultural and political movement led by the Party, to modernize China as it saw fit.
+In 1958, the CCP government established an organization for martial arts training.
 The Chinese State Commission for Physical Culture and Sports led the creation of standardized forms for most of the major arts.
 During this period, a national wushu system that included standard forms, teaching curriculum, and instructor grading was established.
 Wushu was introduced at both the high school and university level.
 This new system sought to incorporate common elements from many styles and forms as well as the general ideas associated with Chinese martial arts.
 Stylistic concepts such as hard, soft, internal, and external, as well as classifications based on schools such as Shaolin, tai chi, Wudangquan, and others were all integrated into one system.
 Wushu became the government-sponsored standard for training in martial arts in China.
 The push for standardization continued leading to widespread adaptation.

 In 1979, China's State Commission for Physical Culture and Sports created a special task force for teaching and practice of Wushu.
 In 1986, the Chinese National Research Institute of Wushu was established as the central authority for the research and administration of wushu activities in China.
 Changing government policies and attitudes towards sports in general led to the closing of the State Sports Commission (the central sports authority) in 1998.
 This closure is viewed as an attempt to partially de-politicize organized sports and move Chinese sports policies towards a more market-driven approach.
 As a result of these changing sociological factors within China, both traditional styles and modern wushu approaches are being promoted by the International Wushu Federation.